hollow-cube/tebex-go/README.md

 [![license](https://img.shields.io/github/license/hollow-cube/tebex-go.svg)](LICENSE)

-A small Tebex webhook implementation for Go.
-Includes all the parts to validate and parse a Tebex webhook message.
+A small Tebex webhook & partial headless API implementation for Go.
+Includes all the parts to validate and parse a Tebex webhook message, as well as a partial client implementation of the headless api for creating baskets/checkout links.

 ## Install